2533245542/2533245542.github.io/_posts/2016-06-27-diagnostic-platform.md

 </figcaption>
 </figure>

 It is beyond the scope of this post to go into the definition of OTUs.
 Suffice to say, I am treating bacteria/OTUs as input features in the model.
+On a related note, OTU tables are sparse matrices.

 The response variable is the disease state.
 In this particular dataset, it is the status of HIV-1, which is either positive or negative.
 The dataset had information about 267 bacteria/OTUs i.e., features.
 The training set had 29 samples and testing set had 22 samples.